LucasAnP/GoMovies/README.md

 - When pressing any card, navigate to a screen with more information about the movie
 - It's possible to favorite each movie that you like
 - You can see your favorite movies by pressing the "Star Button" in the bottom tab
 - You can delete each movie or delete them all in one time.
-(You can delete pressing the button or dragging the card to right)
+(You can delete by pressing the button or dragging the card to the right)

 ## 🚀 Technologies used